LinguList/lexibank-data-old/datasets/kitchensemitic/README.md

-# Andrew Kitchen et al.: Semitic languages
+# Lexicostatistic Wordlist of Semitic Languages

 Cite the source dataset as